 INTERESTED TO KNOW MORE?
 JOIN IN!

-We prepared various additional resources on Employer Branding, Employee Experience and Employee Engagement topics.
-We will be releasing them over the upcoming weeks via our website as well as through limited e-mail campaigns.
+We prepared various additional resources on Employer Branding, Employee Experience and Employee Engagement topics, which we will release via our website as well as through e-mail newsletters.
 To receive the e-book 5 GOLDEN RULES OF EMPLOYER BRANDING, simply sign-up.
 You will receive the e-mail with download link momentarily and we will add your e-mail up to the list.

 By providing your e-mail and information you agree to storing and managing of your data by Develor International Zrt for the duration of 2 years (or until unsubscribed) for the purpose of contacting you via e-mail with informative and marketing messages related to the topic of Employer Branding, Employee Experience and Employee Engagement.